 Quick links to the sites associated with this program are on the Traveling Clara Barton page.

-Supply Closet at Clara Barton National Historic Site.
-Clara Barton supplied the necessities of survival - food, clothing and shelter, but also provided tools for cleaning-up and rebuilding.
-Her principle was be prepared before the disaster occurred.
-Clara Barton stated:
+Supplies stored at Clara Barton's home, ready for disaster assistance, provided the necessities of survival - food, clothing, and shelter; but also provided tools for cleaning-up and rebuilding.
+Her principle was be prepared before the disaster occured.

 "Before us now lie the problems of the future, and the question is: How shall we meet them?
 As friends of humanity, while there is still a possibility of war or calamity, it behooves us to prepare... the world-wide motto of the Red Cross: